jondashkyle/archive/entries/2019-02-25-misidentified/readme.md

 - seeing faces as GANNS
 - http://thispersondoesnotexist.com
 - https://medium.com/@kcimc/how-to-recognize-fake-ai-generated-images-4d1f6f9a2842
-- wenders on no originals, only copies
+- wenders on no originals, only copies20

+[^1]: Very glad Now Instant exists.
+Their programming is consistently good.